 Yes.
 Requiring uniforms in school enhances the learning environment, ensures and promotes school safety, and improves student discipline.

 Yes!
 Extracurricular activities that are offered after school allow students to take part in team building exercises, build confidence, and improve skills.

-STRIDE Middle School offers a world language class.
+STRIDE Academy offers Soanish as world language class.

 At STRIDE, we find it best start the student in their age appropriate grade.
 Teachers continually assess student's skills and determine educational changes and needs.
 Together, teachers and parents will determine an individual learning plan, and the student will be placed where he/she is best deemed fit.

 School begins at 8:15 am (please do not drop students off before 7:45 am).
 School ends at 3:05 pm.

 STRIDE Academy is authorized by Friends of Education, EXO-01-A, 200 East Lake Street, Wayzata, MN 55391